Risk communication: Community risk communication

 Risk communication on a community-wide scale mainly falls into specific categories.
 Some of the most well-studied areas of risk communication are climate change, nutrition, and natural disasters like floods.

 With the rise of COVID-19 in 2019, risk communication strategies utilized by governments to their communities were heavily critiqued.
 In the modern day, most people in groups get their information from the internet before anything else, so the sending of risk communication messages has methodologically changed.

 Individual risk communication

 One of the most common causes for the enactment of risk communication is medical-based personal issues.
 In a 2015 study, risk communication to people who had family members with dementia took place, and a model was developed that heavily features shared decision-making processes.
 In these cases where families of patients are involved, there is no general message that is sent out to the public.
 Instead, what often happens is that an intervention takes place between the medical experts and the family.

+Theories

+One major area of theorization in academic risk communication research explores how the attitudes and predispositions of individuals can influence their engagement with information and messaging related to risks.
+This research direction typically adapts theories from social psychology to risk-specific communication contexts, such as the Theory of Planned Behavior or the Heuristic-Systematic Model.
+Research in this area tends to span a wide variety of risk or hazard contexts, including environmental health risks, environmental hazards, climate change-related risks, cancer risks, and infectious disease risks.

+Risk Information Seeking & Processing Model

+Within risk communication research, the risk information seeking & processing (RISP) model hypothesizes that seven factors affect how individuals will seek and process information about risks.
+Per Griffin et al. (1999), those seven factors are: